mattfenwick/bigtop/README.md

 Contributing
 ============

 There are lots of ways to contribute, people with different expertise can help with various subprojects:

-* __puppet__ : Much of the Apache Bigtop deploy and pacakging tools use puppet to bootstrap and setup a cluster.
+* __puppet__ : Much of the Apache Bigtop deploy and packaging tools use puppet to bootstrap and setup a cluster.
 But recipes for other tools are also welcome (ie. Chef, Ansible, etc.)
 * __groovy__ : Primary language used to write the Apache Bigtop smokes and itest framework.
 * __maven__ : Used to build Apache Bigtop smokes and also to define the high level Apache Bigtop project.
 * __RPM/DEB__ : Used to package Apache Hadoop ecosystem related projects into GNU/Linux installable packages for most popular GNU/Linux distributions.
 So one could add a new project or improve existing packages.
 * __hadoop__ : Apache Hadoop users can also contribute by using the Apache Bigtop smokes, improving them, and evaluating their breadth.
-* __contributing your worloads__ : Contributing your workloads enable us to tests projects against real use cases and enable you to have people verifying the use cases you care about are always working
+* __contributing your workloads__ : Contributing your workloads enable us to tests projects against real use cases and enable you to have people verifying the use cases you care about are always working
 * __documentation__ : We are always in need of a better documentation!
 * __giving feedback__ : Tell us how you use Apache Bigtop, what was great and what was not so great.
 Also what are you expecting from it and what would you like to see in the future?

     Also opening JIRA's https://issues.apache.org/jira/browse/BIGTOP and getting started by posting on the mailing list is helpful.

-What to people use Apache Bigtop for?
+What do people use Apache Bigtop for?
 ==============================

 You can go to the Apache Bigtop website : http://bigtop.apache.org/ for notes on how to do "common" tasks like